About

 v.The Founder Karim Baz

 Karim is a PMP-certified Project Manager with a delivery background spanning federal research and consumer software.
-From 2021 to 2024, he served as a Project Manager at the National Center for Advancing Translational Sciences (NCATS) within the National Institutes of Health, delivered through Axle Informatics, leading system integration and SDLC work across multiple research platforms.
+From 2021 to 2024, he served as a Project Manager at the National Center for Advancing Translational Sciences (NCATS), part of the National Institutes of Health, contracted through Axle Informatics.
+He led system integration and SDLC work across multiple research platforms there.

 Earlier, he held management roles at T-Mobile and operating roles in nonprofit education.
 He holds a BA in English from the University of Maryland and is actively enrolled in a Master of Healthcare Administration program.
 The MHA is part of a deliberate pivot from technology project management into healthcare administration.